|

 taxpayer.

-berms, wetland depressions and oxbow connections would
+including berms, wetland depressions and oxbow connections, began the summer of 2013 and

-acquisitions.
-Planting of native riparian vegetation
+of land acquisitions.
+Planting native riparian vegetation

-would occur on a block-by-block basis, with each planting
+will occur on a block-by-block basis, with each planting

 block consisting of about a 120-acre area.
 Approximately